HiPeople21/LC_CS_Project/report.md

 Thirdly, I would have liked to be able to collect data on the users, such as their speed and GPS co-ordinates, and save and use it to help calculate more accurate routes.

 Fourthly, I would have liked to be able to access road data, and suggest real routes rather than a vague outline of the shape of a path.
 However, the data I found was probably not comprehensive enough, and would have complicated the project too much.

+Fifthly, I would have tweaked the pathfinding algorithm a bit, as currently the relationship between how much the distance and the volume affects it could be improved.

 Lastly, given more time, I would have liked to make the mobile responsiveness of the website nicer, like in my wireframes.
 Unfortunately, I never really got around to improving them, and they remain as vertical versions of their desktop counterparts.